glennmckechnie/weewx-rsynctransfer/README.md

 # weewx-rsyncbackup
 A starting point for an rsync based backup service for weewx.

 These files are copies of the existing weewwx files, if you don't know where to put them, it's probably best you don't.
 (Unless you're a good - independent - swimmer.
-I can help, but I can't stop you drowning)
+I can help, but I can't stop you drowning.
+Come to think of it, I'm not the best swimmer either!)

 They are a critical part of weewx and won't survive an upgrade.